evanhackett/pandemic-workshop-prototype/README.md

 # Work session six, Thursday 4/21
 * Clear the canvas on redraw ✅
+* Refactored the colors constant to be it's own object with frozen color sub objects

 ## Next steps
 * Makes walls count